-The awarded Concessionaire will complete and submit the additional documents as required by this RFP, City Attorney, City Ordinance, State and/or Federal laws within thirty (30) calendar days from the date the contract award is approved by City Council.
+The awarded Concessionaire will complete and submit the additional documents as required by this RFP, City Attorney, City Ordinance, State and/or Federal laws within thirty (30) calendar days from the date the Agreement is approved by the City Council.
+The performance deposit of One Hundred Seventy Thousand Dollars (\$170,000) must also be submitted.